SobczakMateusz05/euroTypeApp/README.md

 ## System implementation

-First import database (euro_database.sql) to your MySQL or MariaDB Server. **You can change data to your tournament matches in admin panel**.
-You have to change db information about your databse in **connect.php** and **connectlogin.php** ($db_host is your server link, $db_user is your db user, $db_pass is your db user pass, $db_name is name of your db).
-Then configure web engine (for example Apache2 or NGINX) with php engine (the best version 8).
-Add all file except euro_database.sql, README.md and .gitattributes to your hosted by web engine folder.
+1. Import database (euro_database.sql) to your MySQL or MariaDB Server ( **You can change data to your tournament matches in admin panel**)
+2. change db information about your databse in **connect.php** and **connectlogin.php** ($db_host is your server link, $db_user is your db user, $db_pass is your db user pass, $db_name is name of your db).
+3. configure web engine (for example Apache2 or NGINX) with php engine (the best version 8).
+4. Add all file except euro_database.sql, README.md and .gitattributes to your hosted by web engine folder.

 ## POLSKI

 ## Założenia projektu